Does Nivea Test on Animals in 2023?

 Unfortunately, we can’t say the same for the rest of the brand’s catalog.
 Many of its best-sellers contain one or more components that it derives from animals.

-For that reason, before you pick up a cream, make sure to read the ingredients list thoroughly.
-Plus, it’s good practice to avoid any products that don’t explicitly say they are vegan.
+For that reason, before you pick up cream, read the ingredients list thoroughly.
+Plus, avoiding products that don’t explicitly say they are vegan is good practice.

 Is Nivea Not Cruelty-Free?